-If you are a U.S. permanent or conditional resident -- that is, someone with a green card -- the basic rule is that you cannot apply for U.S. citizenship (or apply to naturalize) until you have lived in the United States as a lawful permanent resident for at least five years.
+The basic rule is that you cannot submit your Form N-400 to apply for U.S. citizenship (or apply to naturalize) until you have lived in the United States as a lawful permanent resident for at least five years.
 That means exactly five years, to the day.
-For example, if you were approved for permanent residence on April 17, 2008, you would be eligible for citizenship on April 17, 2013.
-Check your so-called green card (permanent resident card) for the exact date on which you became a permanent resident.
+For example, if you were approved for permanent residence on August 17, 2016, you would be eligible for citizenship on August 17, 2021.
+Check your green card (permanent resident card) for the exact date on which you became a permanent resident.

-Keep reading for a rundown on these exceptions -- or at least the ones that apply to civilians.
-If you are a member of, or relative of someone who has been with the U.S. Armed Forces, see the article U.S. Citizenship Application Rules for Military Members and Families.
+Any one of several exceptions could, however, reduce the amount of time you must wait.
+Keep reading for a rundown on these exceptions—or at least the ones that apply to civilians.
+If you are a member of, or relative of someone who has been with the U.S. Armed Forces, see U.S. Citizenship Application Rights for Military Members and Veterans.

 Your application must be submitted by mail, using a form provided by USCIS called an "N-400."
-USCIS will take a long time to process the N-400, to arrange for you to be fingerprinted, and to call you in for the interview at which it actually reviews your application, tests you on your knowledge of English and U.S. government, and makes a decision on whether to approve or deny you.
+USCIS will inevitably take a long time to process the N-400, to arrange for you to be fingerprinted, and to call you in for the interview at which it actually reviews your application, tests you on your knowledge of English and U.S. government, and makes a decision on whether to approve or deny you.

 You need to wait a mere three years to apply for U.S. citizenship if, during that time, you have been a permanent (or conditional) resident married to, as well as living with, a U.S. citizen.
 (See the Immigration and Nationality Act at I.N.A.
-Section 319(a) or 8 U.S.C. section 1430(a).)
+Section 319(a) or 8 U.S.C.
+Section 1430(a).)
 You will need to provide proof that you qualify along with your application.

 This exception applies even if you did not get your green card through this marriage.
 So, for example, you could have gotten a green card through your employer, then married a U.S. citizen soon after, and you still need wait only three years from the date of your marriage to apply for citizenship.

-You will, however, need to stay married to your U.S. citizen spouse all the way through to your citizenship interview.
-The exception won't work if you separate or divorce legally prior to your interview, or even if you choose to stop living with your spouse.
+You will, however, need to stay married to your U.S. citizen spouse all the way past your citizenship interview and approval, and through your swearing in as a U.S. citizen (at the oath ceremony).
+The exception won't work if you separate or divorce legally prior to being sworn in as a citizen, or even if you choose to stop living with your spouse.

 Children can also use this exception, although they must still reach age 18 before submitting their application for citizenship.